Jan Fields: McDonald's

-Board of Director Roles
+Board of directors roles

 From 2005 to 2013, Fields served on the board of directors of United Cerebral Palsy.
 In 2007, Fields joined the board of chairs of Catalyst, a nonprofit that builds workplaces for women.

 In 2008, Fields was nominated to the board of directors of Monsanto Corp.
-From 2015 to 2018, she served as the chair of its Sustainability and Corporate Responsibility Committee.
-She was also a member of its Compensation, Nominating and Governance, and Executive Committees.
+From 2015 to 2018, she served as the chair of its sustainability and corporate responsibility committee.
+She was also a member of its compensation, nominating and governance, and executive committees.

-From 2010 to 2012, Fields served on the boards of directors of The Field Museum.
+From 2010 to 2012, Fields served on the board of directors of The Field Museum.

 Fields was re-elected to the board of directors of Chico's FAS Inc. on July 21, 2016, after her initial nomination and assumption of the role in 2013.
-Fields is also a member of its Executive Committee, and since 2015, she has served as the chair of the Nominating and Governance Committee of Chico's FAS Inc.' While serving Chico's, Fields has aimed to recruit diverse board members for the corporation, despite noting the struggle to obtain such candidates, because "there is more competition when companies are seeking diverse candidates."
+Fields is also a member of its executive committee, and since 2015, she has served as the chair of the nominating and governance committee of Chico's FAS Inc.' While serving Chico's, Fields has aimed to recruit diverse board members for the corporation, despite noting the struggle to obtain such candidates, because "there is more competition when companies are seeking diverse candidates."

 Fields also served on the board of directors of Buffalo Wild Wings Inc. from 2017 to 2018, and was nominated as its chairperson from August 2017 to February 2018.
 While she served as chairperson, Fields played a major role in their acquisition of Arby's in 2018.

-In 2018, Fields was nominated to Welbilt Inc.'s board of directors, and she has served as a member of its Nominating and Governance committee and its Compensation committee.
+In 2018, Fields was nominated to Welbilt Inc.'s board of directors, and she has served as a member of its nominating and governance committee and its compensation committee.
 From January 16, 2019, until 2020, Fields served on the board of directors of Taubman Centers, Inc. In 2020, Fields was appointed to serve on the board of directors of Alimentation Couche-Tard.

 Fields has also been serving on the global board of directors for the Ronald McDonald House Charities Global Brand since 2012.